Here, we explore the psychology of overthinking and how to gently calm an overactive mind.

 Ready to Break the Overthinking Cycle?

-I help people move from:
+I support people as they move from:

-- anxiety → calm
+- anxiety → steadiness

 - overthinking → clarity